Main Content

 Griddle/Grill Pan

-A Griddle is a piece of cookware that has a large, flat or ridged surface.
+A griddle is a piece of cookware that has a large, flat or ridged surface.
 With a fairly small amount of oil it can be used to cook breakfast foods such as pancakes, hash browns and eggs.
 It can be square or round, but usually does not have the longer handle of a fry pan.
-Griddles or Grill Pans that offer a small ridged surface are perfect when you are trying to create those perfect grill marks.
+Griddles or grill pans with a ridged surface are perfect for creating grill marks.

 Wok

-Woks have high, sloping sides, and are a popular all-purpose Asian pan.
-They are traditionally 14 inches in diameter and made of carbon steel.
-These pans have a hot cooking surface on the bottom, while being cooler up the sides.
-On top of that, being able to move the ingredients around the pan gives one great control and versatility over the temperature.
+Woks have high, sloping sides that offer better heat distribution, and are a popular all-purpose Asian pan.
+They're traditionally 14 inches in diameter and made of carbon steel.
+Being able to move the ingredients around the pan gives greater control over the temperature.
 Woks are perfect for stir frying, steaming and deep frying.

-Considering that now you have developed the passion for great food and great cookware, it is time to add some more specialty pieces to your collection.
-You can create tons of fun dishes and recipes with specialty items such as pressure cookers, roasters, Dutch / French ovens and more.
-The possibilities are endless!
+Once you've built a great core set of cookware, it's time to add specialty pieces to your collection.
+You can create tons of dishes with specialty items such as pressure cookers, roasters and Dutch ovens.

 Pressure Cooker

-Pressure Cookers give you the choice of having a quick-release option, taking even less time to finish a meal and without wasting water to cool things down.
-Their lids completely seal the pot, while the liquid is boiling inside.
+Pressure cookers are available with a quick-release option, taking even less time to finish a meal and without wasting water to cool things down.
+Their lids completely seal the pot while the liquid is boiling inside.
 Steam then builds the pressure, which results in higher cooking temperatures and shorter cooking times.
-Most Pressure Cookers come in sizes that vary from 3 Quarts to 8.5 Quarts.
-A Pressure Cooker with a detachable pressure regulator can adjust the pressure to low, medium or high.
-The higher the pressure, the higher the internal temperature and the less cooking time you will need.
-The safety valve will automatically vent the steam.
-One of the most important accessories you will need is a timer.
-A couple of extra minutes of cooking probably won't harm a pot roast, but it could ruin a more delicate dish or any accompanying veggies.
+Pressure cookers range in size from 3 quarts to 8.5 quarts.
+A pressure cooker with a detachable pressure regulator can adjust the pressure to low, medium or high.

 Pressure Cooker vs. Slow Cooker